-People sat divided on the two sides of a washout between the community of Petley and Brittania on Random Island Thursday.
+People sat divided on the two sides of a washout between the community of Petley and Brittania on Random Island in this file photo.

 Municipal Affairs Minister Kevin O'Brien is defending the government's response to hurricane Igor, saying it did have a plan for responding to the storm.